Zgell/Zgell/README.md

 - C# or Java
 - JavaScript (maybe?)

-Here's a little bit more about me:
+Here's a little bit more about me: (I'll update beyond the default format later when I can be bothered to)

 - 🔭 I’m currently working on some small-scale projects while I'm in school
 - 🌱 I’m currently learning about VHDL and what I can do with it